JatinSharma496/-bus-booking-Python-project-/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request with any improvements or features you'd like to see.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This `README.md` is designed to clearly explain your project and guide anyone interested in running it or contributing to it.
-It also includes placeholders for screenshots and video demo links that you can upload later.